iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### WorkspaceContainer Editing and Synchronization

 To modify the cloud version of `WorkspaceContainer`s, the `CloudContainer` process must be must be running and a writable cloud access token must first be obtained.
 There may only be one editor at a time per `WorkspaceContainer`.
 Changes are automatically uploaded when the `WorkspaceContainer` is closed.
-Then, whenever any user attempts to access it using [WorkspaceContainer.getContainer]($backend), their local copy will automatically be update with the latest changes.
+Then, whenever any user attempts to access it using [Workspace.getContainer]($backend), their local copy will automatically be update with the latest changes.

 ### WorkspaceContainer Versioning